Contrast-Security-OSS/docs/content/installation/net/azureAppService/Installation-nuget-project.md

 * Search for **Contrast.Net.Azure.AppService** package, select it and add it to your project.

 * Build your application.
-Confirm that Contrast assemblies (e.g., `Contrast.Sensors.dll` and `ContrastProfiler-32.dll`) are in your application's *bin* directory.
+Confirm that Contrast assemblies (e.g., `ContrastProfiler-64.dll`) are in a new `contrastsecurity` folder that gets created in application's root directory.
- * You can easily navigate to the *bin* directory by right clicking on the project in Visual Studio, selecting **Open Folder in File Explorer** and going to the directory from there.

 ## Step Three: Add application authentication settings for Contrast